adeze/vscode-canvas/docs/user_stories3.md

 now lets make easy to open .canvas files, i mean rigth now i haveto make anticlick and chose open with "infinite canvas" i want to always open the .canvas by default with this mode \

 also add the icon to my .canvas files,

+lets improve the loading button on the "generate ai ideas", cause this button image loading is not working correctly, i mean its not changing to loading when i press it,  i have to unclick the node and click it again to see the cahnge of the icon, fix this, the change should be insntant?

+now lets the messages that appear for seconds on the left top lets move it to the rigth top,